scannermobs/SurfacePress/README.md

 The main stylesheet and JavaScript files are in `assets > scripts > scripts.js`, and `assets > styles > custom.css`.
 Please use `functions > enqueue-scripts.php` as required.

 The default nav template is `parts > nav-default.php`; the other nav types in this folder are unedited from the original JointsWP files.
+By default please use 'The Main Menu' for the main nav; 'The Off-Canvas Menu' is still registered and available to use if you wish.
+The default nav will be left-aligned with some spacing, but can be easily made full-width by setting `#mainnav` to `justify-content: space-between`.

 ## Comes pre-installed with/uses